 - Information Referral

-- Information about assistive devices, recreation, accessibility, legislation and other disability related issues.
+- Information about assistive devices, recreation, accessibility, legislation, and other disability related topics.
 Referrals are also made to local service providers to assist individuals in locating resources needed to become or remain independent and in the community.